Junho-eum/CS777-TermPaperCode/README.md

 ## Demonstrating AWS Athena Management Policies with `AWSAthenaTask-mgmt.py`

-The `AWSAthenaTask-mgmt.py` script is tailored to showcase the impact of IAM policies on the ability to perform management actions within Amazon Athena, particularly focusing on listing Athena databases.
+The `AWSAthenaTask-mgmt.py` script is written to showcase the impact of IAM policies on the ability to perform management actions within Amazon Athena focusing on listing Athena databases.

 ### Script Functionality